suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 * Track Namespace is serialized as in section 2.4.1 of MoQT.

-Serialized Immutable Properties MUST include the `Secure Object KID` property containing the Key ID.
+Serialized Immutable Properties MUST include the `Secure Object Key ID` property containing the Key ID.

 ## Nonce Formation {#nonce}